Suddenly this Monday, the PC hosting the bug tracker site jumped from Win10 1611 to 1709.

 ‘DefaultAppPool’ is my IIS configuration, and it seemed to be correct.

-After some investigation on the web, I found that it is a known problem, and that it probably involve this folder:
+After some investigation on the web, I found that it is a known problem and that it probably involves this folder:

-I discovered that for unknown reason, ‘DefaultAppPool’ was a corrupted shortcut into ‘appPools’ folder.
+I discovered that for unknown reasons, ‘DefaultAppPool’ was a corrupted shortcut into the ‘appPools’ folder.

 To fix it, you need to: